max-norin/pg_full_inherit/README.md

 the same columns, constraints, and triggers as in inheritance.
 Including automatically inherited `CHECK` and `NOT NULL` constraints.

+# About inheritance in PostgreSQL

+In PostgreSQL versions 16 and earlier, only columns and `CHECK` `NOT NULL` constraints are inherited when a table is inherited.
+All other constraints and triggers are not inherited.

+If you delete inheritance from the table, then the columns, `CHECK` `NOT NULL` constraints, data in the child tables remain unchanged.

 [README in Russian](./README.ru.md)

 # Table of Contents